-Clicking on specific subregions of interest queued the ROIs for higher resolution scans performed at 10 $\mu$ m dwell width and 0.1s dwell time.
+Clicking on specific subregions of interest queued the ROIs for higher resolution scans performed at 10 μm dwell width and 0.1s dwell time.

-For each subregion, machine learning based spectral deconvolution picked out features in the spectra (Fig. 4) and successfully distinguished between certain elements with overlapping energy lines (e.g., As K- $\alpha$ from air and Pb L- $\alpha$ from the sample).
-Seven regions were identified and relative weight percentages of minerals were calculated for each region based on a fundamental parameters (FP) model.
+For each subregion, machine learning-based spectral deconvolution identified key spectral features (Fig. 4) and successfully distinguished elements with overlapping energy lines (e.g., As K- α from air and Pb L- α from the sample).
+Seven regions were identified, and relative weight percentages of minerals were calculated for each region using a fundamental parameters (FP) model.